jgrk28/DungeonCrawl/Snarl/Planning/state.md

 **Constructor**
 * Dungeon(List\<Player\> players, List\<Adversary\> adversaries)
     * Initializes all the levels, sets the players and adversaries for the dungeon
-    * Arguments:
-        * players - all players in this Dungeon
-        * adversaries - all adversaries in this Dungeon

 **Fields**
 * Set\<Players\> players